weyderfs/pwpush-k8s/README.md

 ```
 # What is deployed?

-- A single pod replica of `pwpush`
+- A single replica of the `pwpush`
 - A service using the port `5100`
 - A scheme for AWS ALB ingress, used to expose your app.